 “I am trying to set up data scientists for all of J&J, from strategy, to process, and governance as well as trading data as an asset, and apply it in every single function across J&J, from finance to HR”.

 The area of prosthetics is getting a lot of international attention and AI funding.

 One of the finest examples of this can be observed at Newcastle University, where engineers have developed a low-cost bionic hand fitted with a tiny camera.

 The artificial intelligence responds to the visual input from the camera with a sequence of relevant movements.

-Your next doctor’s visit could be with Doctor A.I. developed by Babylon Health, the company claims that the artificial intelligence can diagnose a person just as well, if not better than a medical professional.
+Your next doctor’s visit could be with Doctor A.I. developed by Babylon Health, the company claims that artificial intelligence can diagnose a person just as well, if not better than a medical professional.

 This software has met with a lot of controversy from medical practitioners, who say that “No algorithm or app will be able to do what a GP does”.

 But Babylon Health is fighting to prove otherwise; unveiling the results of Clinical Exam taken by the AI, at a recent industry event attended by many doctors, who themselves had to take that same exam as part of the certification process.